It's $5 store announces move to former No Frills building

 “We’ve just been trying to follow the steps and do everything rapidly.
 We have 40 people, families that are providing Christmas for their families this year,” he said.
 “We’ll do everything we can to minimize the loss of time.”

-It’s $5 closed at 5 today and will be closed for Christmas.
+It’s $5 closed at 5 Tuesday and will be closed today.
 Starting Thursday, the store is open until 8 p.m. every day until New Year’s Eve.

 On New Year’s Eve, the store will close its Mall of the Bluffs location for good at 5 p.m.